 2013 Volkswagen Passat Review

-The driving experience is one of the 2013 Volkswagen Passat’s strengths, and although no one will mistake it for a BMW or Audi, reviewers agree that its lively handling and ample power should please performance-focused midsize car shoppers.
-With a five-cylinder, V6 and four-cylinder turbodiesel engine, as well as four transmissions (two manuals, an automatic and an automated manual), the Passat has one of the most diverse powertrain lineups in the class.
+The driving experience is one of the Passat’s strengths, and although no one will mistake it for a BMW or Audi, test drivers agree that its lively handling and ample power should please performance-focused midsize car shoppers.
+With a five-cylinder, V6 and four-cylinder turbodiesel engine, as well as four transmissions (two manuals, an automatic and an automated manual), the 2013 VW Passat has one of the most diverse powertrain lineups in the class.
 It’s also the only car in the class to offer a diesel engine, which gets great fuel economy ratings of 30/40 mpg with the automated manual transmission.
 Base Passat models get 22/31 mpg with the automatic transmission.
 If reliability is a top concern for you, keep in mind that the Passat has one of the lowest reliability ratings among affordable midsize cars.

 - "Many of the competitors in this class feel like a well-equipped affordable car; the Passat feels more like an affordable version of a higher-end car." -- Motor Trend (2012)